okholod/data-science-ml/ds-capstone/report.md

 Thus, we can use post offices to divide the city into neighborhoods.
 * We can clearly see that coffee shops tend to be located in the city business center, along the main transportation routes (main avenues and the metro lines), and in several clusters in residential areas.
-* Unfortunately, beginning on May 31st, Foursquare made some changes in order to *'simplify their API and maintain the quality of their service as their developer community grows'*: access to check-in counts, visit counts, chain details, and key tastes will be removed.
+* Unfortunately, beginning on May 31st, Foursquare made some changes in their API: access to check-in counts, visit counts, chain details, and key tastes will be removed.
 So we only may use likes count as a measure of venue popularity.
 * We found that for 13 neighborhoods Foursquare does not return any coffee shop nor substitute venues.
 * Maximal number of venues is 34 and median is only 4, just 25% of neighborhoods have more than 10 venues.